suba1210/Poll-Booth-Website/README.md

  **Hackermode:**

 - [x] Have a deadline for automatically ending polls
-- [ ] Support for different types of options such as images, audio and video
 - [x] Notifications to the admin when someone submits a vote, joins their team using invite, etc
 - [x] Validate the registration forms (check for duplicate usernames, determine password strength, etc)
 - [x] Add plots/graphs to visualize results of polls